nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
 - `plan 5` will plan your month according to an ideal effort level of 5 per day.

+### Show your daily plans : `schedule DATE`

+Displays tasks to be done on 'DATE' entered.
+Valid dates include 30 days from the last time plan command was ran.

+Examples:
+- `schedule 2023-03-25` will display all tasks which should be done on that day, provided the plan command was run
+-  within the past 30 days of 25 March 2023.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.